 Its temperature settings range from 100°F-430°F (38°C-220°C), which is a wide enough range of temperature settings to vape any kind of dry herb.

 So if you want absolute full control over the effects of your herb and vapor, the Boundless CFX has got you covered.

 “Boundless Vape Technology”, actually I don’t think anyone heard of them until recently.

 The Boundless CFX and CF are their first vaporizers, and they came out in the beginning of 2016.

-But some handy vape geeks proved their vaporizers are almost full conduction.
-They later changed this and stopped advertising their vaporizers as full convection and gave a lame excuse that there was some misunderstanding between them and their engineers.
+Some handy vape geeks proved their vaporizers are almost full conduction.
+They later changed this and stopped advertising their vaporizers as full convection and said there was some misunderstanding between them and their engineers.

 Its warranty is on the short side: 2 years.
-It seems this 2 years is starting to become the industry standard for portable vaporizers…not a good development.
+It seems this 2 year warranty is starting to become the industry standard for portable vaporizers, not a good development.

-This thing produces clouds and does it almost as good as the Kings of Potency: MIGHTY and CRAFTY…
+It produces very impressive clouds and does it as good as the portable vaporizers that I rate the highest in this regard: the MIGHTY and CRAFTY…